Walter Coyette: Coaching career

 Coyette then hired as a field assistant coach for the U15, U17 and U20 youth national teams, before becoming head coach of the U15 national team in 2015.
 On 10 June 2016, Coyette was appointed manager of Chacarita Juniors on a one-year deal, the same team where he had retired as a professional player.
 After a period of bad results, Coyette decided to resign in December 2017.
 After his time at Chacarita, he assumed as coach of San Martín de San Juan, which he directed for only 14 games before being fired after a bad start.
 Days after his departure, he took charge of San Martín de Tucumán.
 He was fired in February 2019.

 On 17 September 2019, Coyette was appointed manager of Chilean club Unión La Calera.
-On 5 December 2019 it was confirmed, that Coyette had left the position due to personal reasons.
+On 5 December 2019 it was confirmed, that Coyette had left the position for personal reasons.

 Returning to Argentina after his spell in Chile, Coyette was appointed manager of Alvarado at the end of June 2020.
 After a period of bad results, Coyette decided to step down from his position on 28 March 2022.